Click a question to view the corresponding answer.

 There are 6 major sumo tournaments each year running for the middle or last 2 weeks of January, March, May, July, September and November.
 (View the Sumo Tournament Schedule) We can get tickets for you if you would like to attend a tournament.
 The cheapest tickets start about 3000 yen.
 During the periods between the tournaments, we can arrange for you to visit a Sumo stable to observe a morning practice session.

-We include travel insurance with all of our Escorted Tour Packages, however for those who will be traveling to Japan on one of our Independent Packages or using our Custom Travel Services, we are an authorized seller of Travelex and Travel Guard insurances, two of the world’s largest providers of travel insurance.
+We include travel insurance with all of our Escorted Tour Packages for those people who live in the United States, however for those who will be traveling to Japan on one of our Independent Packages or using our Custom Travel Services, we are an authorized seller of Travelex and Travel Guard insurances, two of the world’s largest providers of travel insurance.
 Please contact us for a quote.